brayancamilolinares25/task-aplication/contribution.md

 ```
 6. Open a pull request (PR) to the `main` branch of the original repository.
 Be sure

+## Issues and Discussions

+If you encounter any bugs, have suggestions for new features, or want to discuss improvements, please open an issue in the repository.
+We encourage active participation and feedback from the community.

+## License

+By contributing to this project, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).

+Thank you for contributing to the Task Application project!

 # Thank you for reading
 - for [@Corro-Kun](https://github.com/Corro-Kun)